okawibawa/mdl/README.md

 # MDL

 This simple script was created to streamline downloading YouTube videos and audio for use in my other projects, where I frequently need both MP4 videos and MP3 audio files.
-My personal use case involves adding an alias to my .zshrc for quick access and customizing the download folder to fit my workflow.
-Built with yt-dlp, this command-line tool makes it easy to grab media with a single command.
+My personal use case involves adding an alias to my `.zshrc` for quick access and customizing the download folder to fit my workflow.
+Built with `yt-dlp`, this command-line tool makes it easy to grab media with a single command.

 ## Features